Movement protein: Plant viral movement protein regulation

 Viral MPs can undergo some sort of regulation.
 They can be phosphorylated by plant protein kinases which can inactivate the viral MPs and provide an avenue for post-translational modification and regulation of viral movement.
 Phosphorylation also can assist in regulating viral infectivity.
-Plasmodesmata function can regulate the stability of MP-vNA complexes which are formed in order for viruses to be transported via the movement protein.
+Plasmodesmata function can regulate the stability of MP-vNA complexes which are formed for viruses to be transported via the movement protein.
 Phosphorylation during the tobacco mosaic virus-MP-vRNA transport could be responsible for playing a role in regulating the degree of infectivity of the virus.

-Function of movement proteins
+The function of movement proteins

 Movement proteins can assist in unraveling key mechanisms that help control and regulate macromolecule transport within and between plant cells.
 MPs can use plasmodesmata, however, they are also able to alter and intercept intercellular channels based on if they are fully differentiated or if they are developing cells.
 When MPs are actively being expressed, the cell wall barrier to the movement of plant viruses is eliminated which can imply that movement proteins can play a role in changing cell architecture.
 MPs and other viral components can interact with the endomembrane system along with the cytoskeletal network right before the virus crosses the cell wall.
 These interactions occur in order to identify the viral genome and direct it to the cell wall for transport.
 Different viral encoded MPs are responsible for interfering with plasmodesmal gating.
 Research has suggested that there could even be plasmodesmal targeting sequences within movement proteins and that these proteins could even serve as tools to identify certain components of the plasmodesmata.
-There has not been extensive similarities in sequences in MPs that belong to different plant virus taxonomic groups.
+There have not been extensive similarities in sequences in MPs that belong to different plant virus taxonomic groups.
 Additionally, some transport systems for viruses just need a single MP while others may need additional virus encoded proteins in order to facilitate the transport of viral genomes.

 Mechanisms of movement proteins

 There are multiple different mechanisms that MPs can use.
-The 30-kDa MP found in the TMV has been shown to alter the size exclusion limit of PD.
+The 30-kDa MP found in the TMV, the prototype of the 30K MP superfamily, has been shown to alter the size exclusion limit of PD.
 It is also able to bind ssRNAs and also may pass through plasmodesmata as an RNP complex containing virus genomic RNA.
 Some MPs have the necessary protein motifs to undergo cell to cell movement without the help of other virus-specific proteins.
 These MPs are able to sequence non-specific RNA binding and help the movement of other viruses that are unable to transport themselves.
 Another type of MP mechanism involves the movement of the plasmodesmata internal structures such as the desmotubule and the transmission of entire virions, from infected cells to adjacent cells.